-There is a long history and strong scientific support for the use and effectiveness of Applied Behavior Analysis (ABA) in children and adults with ASD.
+There is a long history and strong scientific support for the use and effectiveness of Applied Behavior Analysis (ABA) for children and adults with ASD.
 It is used both to teach new behaviors and to modify or reduce challenging behaviors.

-Applied Behavior Analysis requires very careful examination of what is happening before a behavior occurs (antecedent), what the child's response to it is (the target behavior), and what happens after the behavior occurs (consequence).
-Close attention is paid to both the child and what is happening around them.
+Applied Behavior Analysis requires very careful examination of what is happening before a behavior occurs (antecedent), the child's response to the event (the target behavior), and what happens after the behavior occurs (consequence).
+Close attention is paid to both the child and what is happening around them (the context of the behavior).